mahbhlddnhakkh/yuv-manipulations-2/README.md

 - myyuv_cli - cli tool to create YUV images from BMP images and compress/decompress them
 - myyuv_sdl3 - BMP and YUV image viewer with SDL3 as a backend
 - myyuv_opengl_viewer - BMP and YUV image viewer with OpenGL as a backend
+- myyuv_opengl_spinning_cube - spinning cube (or parallelepiped) with BMP and YUV image as a texture

 ### YUV formats:
 - `IYUV`: YUV 4:2:0 with planar storage type.